Solomon W. Golomb: Awards

-Golomb was a member of both the National Academy of Engineering and the National Academy of Science.
+Golomb was a member of the National Academy of Engineering and the National Academy of Sciences.

 In 1985, he received the Shannon Award of the Information Theory Society of the IEEE.

-In 1992, he received the medal of the U.S. National Security Agency for his research, and has also been the recipient of the Lomonosov Medal of the Russian Academy of Science and the Kapitsa Medal of the Russian Academy of Natural Sciences.
+In 1992, he received the U.S. National Security Agency medal for his research.
+He has also received the Lomonosov Medal of the Russian Academy of Science and the Kapitsa Medal of the Russian Academy of Natural Sciences.

 In 2000, he was awarded the IEEE Richard W. Hamming Medal for his exceptional contributions to information sciences and systems.
-He was singled out as a major figure of coding and information theory for over four decades, specifically for his ability to apply advanced mathematics to problems in digital communications.
+For over four decades, he was singled out as a major figure in coding and information theory, specifically for his ability to apply advanced mathematics to problems in digital communications.